heratyian/software-development-lessons/cargo-culting/index.md

 ---

 # Copy-paste
-- There is a time and a place for copy-pasting code.
-- But especially when the code wasn't written by you (or you were typing along to a video), avoid the temptation to copy-paste it.
-- It's wonderful that you are recognizing that you solved a similar problem in the past!
-That is a crucial skill.
-You should definitely refer to that code — have it open in another tab — but don't copy paste it into the new context.

----

-# Copy-paste
 - Even if it would work unmodified, you should still type it out when you're a beginner.
 Typing out code is essential for developing your own muscle memory.
 - With experience, you will develop intuition for when it's okay to copy-paste and when it isn't.
 - For now, when in doubt, err on the side of typing out code.